Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 The study cannot start in the new organisation until:

-• the required reviews and approvals listed in the amendment tool are in place
+• the required reviews and approvals listed in the Modification Tool are in place

 • the participating organisation has formally confirmed it is ready to start the study